 Now that we’ve discussed a few traditional ways of breaking cold streaks, let’s get to the fun stuff.
 Where would sports and sports betting be without superstitions?

 So in the spirit of wearing women’s undergarments while trying to breathe through our eyelids, and having Jobu bless our bats, let’s talk philosophical and spiritual ways of breaking cold streaks.
-I have the belief that when you are in a cold streak, you are universally attracted to losers, no matter what.
+I have the belief that when you are on a cold streak, you are universally attracted to losers, no matter what.
 While it’s step in the right direction, it may not matter if you target the best teams – they are assured to have their worst game of the season.
-You can look at doing 10 plays -9 of them can be winners but you will definitely pick the one loser.
+If you handicap 10 plays, nine of them might be winners but you will definitely go with the one loser.
 If this is where you are in your wagering, maybe it’s time to get other things back into balance.
 Life things.

 1. Clean your surroundings.
 Cleanliness is Godliness.
 When you’re already miserable – looking around at dirty floors, a dirty car, dirty counters will make you even more miserable.
 In China, just before the New Year, the Chinese believe in thoroughly cleaning their homes to bid farewell to the previous year.
 You need to bid farewell to all the bad ju-ju surrounding you.
 Get your lazy ass up and vacuum, do some laundry and do some dishes.
 If nothing else, for a little while it will help take your mind off how dumb you were for betting Kansas to cover the 35, in Norman.